camunda/blog.camunda.org/README.md

 ## Some Background Information

-If you wrote blogposts on our previous blog (which was based on google blogger), then you are probably familiar with logging into blogger and writing a post in blogger's editing environment.
-The new blog is not based on blogger and works completely differently.

 This blog is generated using a static site generator ([Hugo][hugo]).
 This means that the blog has no "backend", no database, no php, no nothing.
 It also means that you cannot "login somewhere" in order to write a post.

 Technically, the blog is generated as a list of html files that are uploaded to our webserver.
-Just like in the old days.

 ### Need help?